Tim Lenahan

-Tim Lenahan is a retired soccer coach known for his 20-year tenure as the head men's soccer coach at Northwestern University starting with the 2001 season.
-He is widely regarded as one of the top program builders in NCAA soccer, as he rebuilt the Northwestern program from a team that had been winless over 35 games in 2000 and 2001 to a national power after previously rebuilding Lafayette and Stockton taking them to 6 NCAA Tournament appearances combined.
+Tim Lenahan is an American retired soccer coach known for his 20-year tenure as the head men's soccer coach at Northwestern University starting with the 2001 season.
+He rebuilt the Northwestern program from a team that had been winless over 35 games in 2000 and 2001 to a national power after previously rebuilding Lafayette and Stockton taking them to 6 NCAA Tournament appearances combined.
 His teams have made a total of 15 NCAA tournament appearances during his career.
 He is currently the President/CEO of Nice Guys Finish First, LLC, as an Executive Coach, leadership consultant, and motivational speaker.
 He serves as a color analyst for the Big Ten Network beginning since 2021.
 Lenahan retired as the only coach in Big Ten history with 20 years of service to also accumulate 300 wins.

+Early life and education

+Raised in Pine Hill, New Jersey, Lenahan graduated from Overbrook High School and Camden County College.